-Mr M Kirkland welcomes you to the Science Department where we have a wide range of enthusiastic and passionate scientists who can really make the science come alive in lessons.
+Mr W Brown welcomes you to the Science Department where we have a wide range of enthusiastic and passionate scientists who can really make the science come alive in lessons.

 We have eight state of the art laboratories which are equipped with a wide range of technology so students can practically experience all aspects of Science.
-Trips are offered to different groups in all Key Stages and we have post-Academy Science sessions for students that wish to develop their understanding.
+Educational visits and enrichment sessions are offered to different groups in all Key Stages and we have post-academy science sessions for students that wish to develop their understanding.
 There is also the opportunity to attend the popular science club, where students get to experience a number of experiments which they would not usually get to see in lessons.
 These experiments include; building hovercrafts, dissecting rats and growing your own bacteria!

 All students will have access to Educake; an online Science assessment website which they can use to support the work they complete in lessons.
 Students from Year 9 onward will also be given a CGP revision guide to allow them to develop their understanding of challenging topics at home.